Moduli spaces of Ulrich bundles on the Fano 3-fold $V_5$: Introduction

 \section{Introduction}

 Ulrich bundles form interesting classes of vector bundles on higher dimensional algebraic varieties.
-Recently, existence and moduli of Ulrich bundles draw lots of attention.
+Recently, existence and moduli of Ulrich bundles have drawn a lot of attention.
 It turns out that a large class of algebraic varieties admit Ulrich bundles (see \cite{Beauville} for more details) and it seems that the moduli space of Ulrich bundles of a given variety reflects many interesting features of the variety.

-Kuznetsov studied instanton bundles on some Fano 3-folds via bounded derived categories of coherent sheaves in \cite{Kuznetsov}.
-Using derived categories, Lahoz, Macr\`{i} and Stellari studied moduli spaces of Ulrich bundles on cubic 3-folds and 4-folds in \cite{LMS1, LMS2}, and Cho, Kim and the first named author studied intersection of two 4-dimensional quadrics cases in \cite{CKL}.
+Kuznetsov studied instanton bundles on some Fano 3-folds via their bounded derived categories of coherent sheaves in \cite{Kuznetsov}.
+Using derived categories, Lahoz, Macr\`{i} and Stellari studied moduli spaces of Ulrich bundles on cubic 3-folds and 4-folds in \cite{LMS1, LMS2}, and Cho, Kim and the first named author studied Ulrich bundles on intersections of two 4-dimensional quadrics in \cite{CKL}.

 In this paper, we study moduli spaces of Ulrich bundles on $V_5$ which is the unique smooth Fano 3-fold of Picard number 1, degree 5 and index 2.
-The Fano variety $V_5$ is a very interesting Fano 3-fold which enjoy many beautiful geometric and topological properties.
-Vector bundles on $V_5$ was studied by Faenzi in \cite{Faenzi}, Arrondo-Costa in \cite{AC} and Kuznetsov in \cite{Kuznetsov}.
+The variety $V_5$ is a very interesting Fano 3-fold which enjoy many beautiful geometric and topological properties.
+Vector bundles on $V_5$ was studied by Arrondo and Costa in \cite{AC}, Faenzi in \cite{Faenzi}, and Kuznetsov in \cite{Kuznetsov}.
 The bounded derived category $\mbox{D}(V_5)$ of coherent sheaves on $V_5$ was studied by Orlov in \cite{Orlov} where he proved that there are full exceptional collections in $\mbox{D}(V_5)$.
-From one of the exceptional collection and Bondal's work (cf. \cite{Bondal}), we see that the derived category of the finitely generated modules of the path algebra associated to a quiver $\Gamma$ is embedded in $\mbox{D}(V_5)$.
-Using this semiorthogonal decomposition of derived category of $V_5$ we obtain the following result (see Theorem \ref{moduli space of Ulrich} for more precise statement).
+From one of the exceptional collections and Bondal's work (cf. \cite{Bondal}), we see that the derived category of the finitely generated modules of the path algebra associated to the Kronecker quiver $\Gamma$ with 2 vertices and 3 arrows is embedded in $\mbox{D}(V_5)$.
+Using this semiorthogonal decomposition of the derived category of $V_5$, we obtain the following result (see Theorem \ref{moduli space of Ulrich} for more precise statement).

-\begin{theo} For any $r \geq 2,$ there is a nontrivial $(r^2+1)$-dimensional family of stable rank $r$ Ulrich bundles on $V_5.$ Moreover, the moduli space of stable rank $r$ Ulrich bundles on $V_5$ is a smooth open subset of the moduli space of stable quiver representations.
-In particular, $V_5$ is of wild representation type. \end{theo}
+\begin{theo} For any $r \geq 2,$ there is a nontrivial $(r^2+1)$-dimensional family of stable Ulrich bundles of rank $r$ on $V_5.$ Moreover, the moduli space of stable Ulrich bundles of rank $r$ on $V_5$ is isomorphic to a smooth open subset of the moduli space of stable quiver representations of the quiver $\Gamma$ with dimension vector $(r, r)$.
+In particular, $V_5$ is of Ulrich-wild representation type. \end{theo}